Company Policies

 Storage: For the duration of the existing contractual relationship, and at the end of this, during the legally required retention periods to cover potential responsibilities.
 As long as you do not exercise your right to oppose to commercial mailings or exercise your right to cancel your personal data.

-Your data are confidential and, except among the companies of CTAIMA, they will not be transferred to third parties, unless there is a legal obligation to do so or it is necessary for the provision of the contracted service, and where appropriate, to private and public entities needed for the implementation of training courses (CTAIMA Academy).
+Your data is confidential and, except among Ctaima companies, it will not be disclosed to third parties unless there is a legal obligation or it is necessary for the provision of the contracted service and, if applicable, to the private and public entities necessary for the execution of training courses (CTAIMA Academy).

 4. Rights regarding your personal data